The Castles and Coltheart 2 (CC2) tests different processes in single-word reading.

 The Battery for Assessment of Plural Processing in Aphasia (Regularity) assesses the ability of people with aphasia to produce plurals, and the effects of regularity on this ability.

 The Macquarie University (MQ) Advanced Adult Spelling Test (MAAST) tests how well adults can spell difficult words (items) that are commonly misspelled because they contain irregular sound-spelling rules.

-The Macquarie Oxford Reading Anxiety Test (MoRAT) tests the level of reading anxiety experienced by children, adolescents, and adults.
+The Reading Anxiety Tests (RATs) use questionnaires to assess levels of reading anxiety in children, adolescents, and adults.

 This test was designed to help detect if a primary-school child feels has received negative evaluations from significant others (peers, teachers, parents) about their reading.